 For the second year running the shot-stopper was narrowly pipped for the Golden Glove award, yet still managed to keep 21 clean sheets – including three in the Play-Off games, and for the third year in succession kept 20 shut-outs in the Championship in 2010/11.

-Fordey’s consistency finally reaped the recognition he deserved when he was called-up to the Republic of Ireland squad in 2011, playing against N. Ireland and Italy after finishing runner-up as Millwall’s Player of the Year.
+Fordey’s consistency finally reaped the recognition it deserved when he was called-up to the Republic of Ireland squad in 2011, playing against Northern Ireland and Italy after finishing runner-up as Millwall’s Player of the Year.

 In 2011/12 injury and inconsistency finally caught up with the big Irishman and although he made 30 senior appearances he finished the season behind new arrival Maik Taylor in the pecking order.
 However, he still travelled to Euro 2012 with the Republic squad as back-up to Shay Given and Kieran Westwood.

-By the end of the 2012/13 campaign Fordey had well and truly established himself as both Millwall’s – and the Republic’s – number one following an exceptional season for The Lions in goal where he produced some heroic displays along with 16 clean sheets.
+Forde travelled to Euro 2012 as back-up to Shay Given but by the end of the 2012/13 campaign Fordey had well and truly established himself as the Republic of Ireland’s number one following an exceptional season for The Lions in goal where he produced some heroic displays along with 16 clean sheets.

-The following season was a challenging one, but in spite of the team conceding 74 goals, Forde's own form was impressive and after helping The Lions remain unbeaten in the final eight games to avoid relegation, the Irishman was named Player of the Year.
+The following season was a challenging one for the team but Forde's own form was impressive and after helping The Lions remain unbeaten in the final eight games to avoid relegation, the Irishman was named Player of the Year.